 If you chose to leave the skins on the chickpeas, then the mixture will take a little longer to blend to a perfectly smooth texture.

-The resulting puree will be fairly thick – for a lighter, more ‘whipped’ texture, add more milk.
+The resulting puree may be fairly thick, depending on the moisture content of the sweet potato.
+For a lighter, more ‘whipped’ texture, add more milk.

 Serve warm or cold.
 Leftovers may be refrigerated for up to 48 hours or frozen for up to one month.
 We recommend thinning the puree AFTER it’s thawed if necessary, otherwise it may be too runny on thawing.